Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 8.6.12 11/01/2017 =
+* NEW: Introduce support for custom taxonomies.
+* NEW: Introduce the `cn_image_editors` filter.
+* NEW: Introduce the `cn_entry_directory_homepage` filter.
+* NEW: Introduce the `cn_image_link` and `cn_image_link-{type}` filters.
+* NEW: Introduce the `cn_entry_output_category_items` filter.
+* TWEAK: Some code cleanup of the output for social media networks icons.
+* TWEAK: Add some RTL CSS in its own CSS file to be conditionally loaded.
+* BUG: When exporting all, make sure to attempt to JSON decode the option column before access its value.
+* BUG: Drop the `slug` index on the connections_terms table.
+* BUG: Remove debug code from the CSV export all output.
+* BUG: Correct bug which could prevent the logo/photo URL from being exported.
+* OTHER: Add reference to the Local Time extension in the readme.txt file.
+* OTHER: Replace `http` with `https` for wordpress.org and connections-pro.com domain links.
+* DEV: phpDoc corrections.
+* DEV: Add curly brackets to a variable variable for better code clarity.

 = 8.6.11 09/01/2017 =
 * BUG: Fix to allow `0` minutes and seconds by improving check for existing key and ensure it is not false after parsing a datetime format before merging value.
 * BUG: If the parsed datetime is in 12 hour format, properly convert the time to 24 hour format.